-16 See Bernard Debarbieux, Social Imaginary of Space 49 (Sheila Malovany-Chevallier trans., 2019) (explaining that an "imaginary of space" perfuses state territoriality, which is a "condition of existence" for states); John Agnew, The Territorial Trap: The Geographical Assumptions of International Relations Theory, 1 Rev. Int'l Pol.
-Econ.
-53, 55 (1994) (describing how modern international political systems rely on the territorial state as a representation of space); John Agnew, Sovereignty Regimes: Territoriality and element of our political geography even if it does not accurately capture our material reality.17
+16 See BERNARD DEBARBIEUX, SOCIAL IMAGINARIES OF SPACE 49 (Sheila Malovany-Chevallier trans., 2019) (explaining that an "imaginary of space" perfuses state territoriality, which is a "condition of existence" for states); John Agnew, The Territorial Trap: The Geographical Assumptions of International Relations Theory, 1 Rev. INT'L POL.
+ECON.
+53, 55 (1994) (describing how modern international political systems rely on the territorial state as a representation of space); John Agnew, Sovereignty Regimes: Territoriality and